-For the 2015/2016 academic year, applications will be available online on LORIS as of late August 2015.
-By submitting the applicable online student profile(s) which are available on LORIS, students will automatically be considered for all competitive scholarship/award, and donor supported bursary opportunities which are supported by donors.
+For the 2015/2016 academic year, applications were available online on LORIS as of early August 2015.
+By submitting the applicable online student profile(s) which are available on LORIS, students are automatically be considered for all competitive scholarship/award, and donor supported bursary opportunities which are supported by the generosity of our donors.

-The application deadline for the General Student profile for all students is end of September, 2015.
+The application deadline for the General Student profile for all students was September 30, 2015 (11:59 pm).
 If applicable, students who complete the General Student profile may also receive a Faculty Specific profile (applicable to students in MBA or FSW programs).
-The Faculty Specific profiles will be available on LORIS as of October, 2015.
-The submission deadline will be end of October, 2015.
+The Faculty Specific profiles were available on LORIS as of October 5, 2015.
+The submission deadline was October 26, 2015.

 It is strongly recommended to check the "mylaurier" email account, as all communication regarding our programs is sent via email.